-At this zoom level, you only see yellow districts and blue districts.
-It appears that millennials (in yellow) are the predominant generation in most districts, with baby boomers (in blue) being the predominant generation in fewer, but still a notable number of, districts.
+At this zoom level, you only see purple, teal, and green United States counties.
+It appears that baby boomers (in purple) are the predominant generation in most counties, with millennials (in teal) and Generation Z being the predominant generations in fewer, but still a notable number of, counties.

 Use bookmarks and pop-ups

-- Click Bookmarks and select Los Angeles, CA.
+- Click the Bookmarks button and select Los Angeles.

-- Click on other nearby districts to view their pop-ups.
+- Click other nearby census tracts to view their pop-ups.

 You'll note a similar pattern of strong predominance of millennials over baby boomers and other generations.

-With the predominance of millennials over baby boomers and the relatively low population of baby boomers in District 43 and other nearby districts, the Los Angeles agency doesn't appear to be a suitable location to launch your luxury travel services.
+With the predominance of millennials over baby boomers and the relatively low population of baby boomers in tracts near the Los Angeles agency, this agency doesn't appear to be a suitable location to launch your luxury travel services.

-Next, you'll see whether Chicago is any more suitable.
+Next, you'll see whether Washington D.C. is more suitable.

-The population of baby boomers is about 185,000 but millennials are not far behind, with a population of about 176,000.
+The population of baby boomers is nearly 2,000, but millennials are not far behind, with a population of about 1,800.

-After only 15 minutes of work, you've found a publicly available web map in Living Atlas, visually analyzed it using tools in the map viewer, and answered an important business question based on your exploration.
+After only 15 minutes of work, you found a publicly available web map in Living Atlas, visually analyzed it using tools in Map Viewer, and answered an important business question based on your exploration.
 What's next?

 Explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are as follows:

-- Take a related quick exercise to learn how to create an app from the map and use it to record your impressions and recommendations and share them with your business partners.
+- Take a related quick lesson to learn how to create an app from the map and use it to record your impressions and recommendations and share them with your business partners.

 - Find other publicly available maps in Living Atlas and use them to solve spatial problems.

-- Learn more about spatial data exploration and analysis using the following resources: Get started with analysis, Quick exercise: Solve a spatial problem, and Analyzing violent crime.
+- Learn more about spatial data exploration and analysis using the following resources: Get started with analysis, Quick lesson: Solve a spatial problem, and Analyzing violent crime.